Education, as every parent knows, can be a costly business. The average cost of sending a child to private day school is now over £14,000.

-If school fees increase by an average of 5% a year, it will mean fees per term could double from the time your child first starts primary school to when they finish the sixth form: better to be prepared, than potentially put your children’s or grandchildren’s futures in jeopardy.
+If school fees increase by an average of 5% a year, it will mean fees per term could double from the time your child first starts primary school to when they finish sixth form: better to be prepared than potentially put your children’s or grandchildren’s futures in jeopardy.

-Our financial planners can help you work out how much you are likely to need, building a picture of annual and overall costs based on likely fee inflation.
-They can establish an overall target, before working with you to establish a plan to get there.
+Our financial planners can help you determine how much you are likely to need, building a picture of annual and overall costs based on likely fee inflation.
+They can establish an overall target, and work with you to establish a plan to get there.

 Creating a plan that works for you

 It is possible to fund education from a number of sources.
 Which is most suitable for you will depend on your circumstances – on various factors, such as current and potential future earnings, what assets you already have and whether other family members, such as grandparents, would like to help out.